Post Market Surveillance of Medical Devices in Thailand

 In order to reduce or eliminate the risks associated with the device defect or AE which can result in a serious threat to public health or imminent risk of death or serious harm, the reporting of a FSCA is required when the Product Owner undertakes any of the following actions either in Thailand or outside Thailand:

 In order for the Thai FDA to adequately evaluate the cause of the device defect or AE, and the subsequent FSCAs, the following information is required as a minimum for the reporting:

 The Adverse Effect and FSCA reports can be submitted via the online Medical Device Problem Reporting System on the Health Product Vigilance Center website.

 What are the timelines for AE and FSCA reporting in Thailand?

-The Thai FDA stipulates timelines for both the initial report of the incident or FSCA as well as timelines for the follow-up reports as below:
+The Thai FDA stipulates timelines for reporting of the incident or FSCA as below:

 |Type of Report||Timeline|